-Monday, April Sixth Over the past few weeks, as people have stayed home, some have come across the Netflix series Tiger King.
+Day Thirty-Six During the beginning days of the pandemic, some came across the Netflix series Tiger King.
 The docuseries focuses on the world of big cats, and specifically, a larger-than-life tiger breeder and zookeeper named Joe Exotic.
 In addition to his big cat responsibilities, Joe has also released a series of country music songs.
 Turns out, though, that Joe didn't actually sing the songs.
 Instead, he secretly hired other people to record the songs and then claimed them as his own!
 In today's passage, Jesus calls out the 'pretenders' of His day.
 Read: Mark 12:35-44 Reflect: Use the passage to work through these questions • What question did Jesus address in verses 35-37?